PROGRAMMING FUNDAMENTALS - 2023/4

 The formative assessment consists of:

-- EVS handsets are used extensively in the lectures with each lecture consisting of a number of slides explaining the theory followed by a number of slides gauging the students’ understanding.
+- Online interactive quizzes are used extensively in the lectures with each lecture consisting of a number of slides explaining the theory and practical examples, followed by a number of slides gauging the students’ understanding.
 The answers are discussed when necessary, eg if a high proportion (more than 25%) of the students got the answer wrong.

 - Use of the self-study weekly diagnostic tests on line in SurreyLearn with immediate feedback on a student’s understanding of key concepts, this provides the opportunity for weekly formative feedback.